 You can also identify where a client’s wine is across the warehouse in case you wish to move cases together.
 Stock movement and consolidations provide complete flexibility in being able to manage space optimally.

 We integrate with Vinous, Robert Parker, Jancis Robinson and there are more we’ll be adding in due course.
 If you want to see a specific critic’s content on a your platform, whether for commerce, client-stored wines, collection management or analysis, let us know.

-We created our own reporting suite, so that if it’s in the database you can report on it.
+We have created our own reporting suite, so that if it’s in the database you can report on it.
 Reports can be parameterized if required, and although we have over 100 pre-canned, you can have us create any report you require.

 When you deploy the collection management interface between you and your customers, you can:

 - Log in via admin to see the same screens that they are looking at.
-It’s a great help when advising them on their collection.
+It’s a great help when advising them on their collection

-- Analyse all client activity.
+- Analyse all client activity

-- Analyse client collections, as well as holdings across the whole of your customer base.
+- Analyse client collections, as well as holdings across the whole of your customer base

-- Configure your platform so that customers can add their other cellars to their account so that you get to see a 360 degree view of their collection, and can improve your advice and increase share of wallet.
+- Configure your platform so that customers can add their other cellars to their account so that you get to see a 360 degree view of their collection, and can improve your advice and increase share of wallet

 - Automate communications to them based on platform actions and events.

-Talking of which, admin access is recorded, so no change to a record, or warehouse movement, or consolidation, or manual adjustment can be made without the system a) knowing about it and b) being able to report on it.
+Talking of which, admin access is recorded, so no change to a business record, or warehouse movement, or consolidation, or manual adjustment can be made without the system a) knowing about it and b) being able to report on it.

-For marketing we’ve integrated with Salesforce to support event-driven email marketing campaigns and account management activity.
+For marketing we’ve integrated with Salesforce to support event-driven marketing campaigns and account management activity.

 The billing functionality provides enormous flexibility for a warehouse or retail/ e-commerce business to calculate fees.
 For example volume discounting is essential to many businesses who store wine for customers, but so it being able to override that structure and create custom fees.
 Fees are calculated on the fly per customer based on events such as wine landing, solid case vs mixed case, inspected and/or photographed, repacked if needed, and put away.